csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

-**N.B.** All tests were conducted using a private WebPageTest instance (WebPageTest is down right now so I was unable to use the public instance, which means I can’t share any URLs—apologies).
+**N.B.** All tests were conducted using a private WebPageTest instance (WebPageTest is down right now so I was unable to use the public instance, which means I can’t share any URLs — apologies).
 The specific profile was a Samsung Galaxy S4 over 3G.

 To make the snippets easier to read, I’m going to replace all instances of